data-integrations/wrangler/docs/directives/parse-as-log.md

-# Parser HTTPD or NGINX Logs
+# Parser as Log

-PARSE-AS-LOG is a directive for parsing Apache HTTPD and NGINX access log files.
+The `parse-as-log` directive parses access log files, such as from Apache HTTPD and nginx servers.

 ## Syntax